Julio Jones: 2018 season

-In the season-opener against the defending Super Bowl champions the Philadelphia Eagles, Jones recorded 10 receptions for 169 yards to go with an 11-yard rush in the 12–18 loss.
+In the season-opener against the defending Super Bowl champions the Eagles, Jones recorded 10 receptions for 169 yards to go with an 11-yard rush in the 12–18 loss.
 In the loss, Jones became the first player in franchise history to record 40 games with at least 100 receiving yards, breaking his tie with Roddy White.
-In Week 4, he recorded nine receptions for 173 yards in the 37–36 loss to the Cincinnati Bengals.
-In Week 6, against the Tampa Bay Buccaneers, Jones had 10 receptions for 144 yards in the 34–29 victory.
-In Week 9 against the Washington Redskins, Jones caught seven passes for 121 yards and his first receiving touchdown of the season.
-In Week 10, against the Cleveland Browns, Jones recorded seven receptions for 107 yards and a touchdown.
+In Week 4, he recorded nine receptions for 173 yards in the 37–36 loss to the Bengals.
+In Week 6, against the Buccaneers, Jones had 10 receptions for 144 yards in the 34–29 victory.
+In Week 9 against the Redskins, Jones caught seven passes for 121 yards and his first receiving touchdown of the season.
+In Week 10, against the Browns, Jones recorded seven receptions for 107 yards and a touchdown.
 In that game, Jones became the fastest player in NFL history to reach 10,000 career receiving yards, accomplishing the feat in 104 games, beating out Calvin Johnson, who took 115 games.
-In the following game against the Dallas Cowboys, Jones had six receptions for 118 yards and a touchdown in the loss.
-In Week 12, against the New Orleans Saints on Thanksgiving, Jones had 11 receptions for 147 yards in the 31–17 loss.
-In Week 14, against the Green Bay Packers, Jones had eight receptions for 106 yards and two touchdowns.
+In the following game against the Cowboys, Jones had six receptions for 118 yards and a touchdown in the loss.
+In Week 12, against the Saints on Thanksgiving, Jones had 11 receptions for 147 yards in the 31–17 loss.
+In Week 14, against the Packers, Jones had eight receptions for 106 yards and two touchdowns.
 Jones eclipsed 1,400 yards and became the first player in NFL history to register five consecutive seasons with at least 1,400 yards.
-In Week 17, against the Tampa Bay Buccaneers, Jones had 138 yards and a touchdown in the 34–32 victory.
+In Week 17, against the Buccaneers, Jones had 138 yards and a touchdown in the 34–32 victory.
 On December 18, 2018, Jones was named to his sixth Pro Bowl, which he declined due to injury.
 Jones was later named to another second-team All-Pro after the season.
 Jones finished the 2018 season with 113 receptions for a league-leading 1,677 yards and eight receiving touchdowns.
 Jones was the only player during the 2018 season to average more than 100 receiving yards per game with 104.8 yards per game.
 Despite not recording a single touchdown reception during the first eight weeks of the season, Jones had eight touchdown catches in the final eight weeks of the season.
 He was ranked ninth by his fellow players on the NFL Top 100 Players of 2019.